Residential

 Interest rate

-The interest rate provided by the City of Edmonton for eligible CEIP projects will not exceed 3.5%.
+The interest rate provided by the City of Edmonton for residential CEIP projects will vary, depending on when upgrades are complete and paid by the program, as per the table below:

 Commercial CEIP is now available